 When my parents (born in the 1920s) were choosing names for their six children, born in the 1950s and 1960s, they drew a little from family heritage, a little from literature, a smidgeon from the Bible, and from what simply sounded good to them.
 My wife’s parents, hailing from the same decade as mine, did the same.
 So, in no particular sequence and including our middle names and our parents’ names, we are Heidi, Shirley, Amy, Mae, Marie, Richard, Peter, Walter, Ann, Andrew, Ruth, David, Victor, Charles, Dorothy, Hugh, Laura, and Elizabeth.
 Even the other marriages in my generation, involving my siblings and my wife’s, have added only names such as Robert, Sonia, Katherine, Randall, George, Benjamin, Timothy, Cindy, and Bette.
 (Duplicates in all these groups, which are numerous, have been omitted, otherwise you’d see Dorothy, Dorothy, Dorothy, Dorothy, and so on.)

-I always liked the lyrical sounds of many “foreign” given names, especially those from Italian, French, and Spanish, but also many in the slavic languages.
-However, I am of predominantly Anglo-German ancestry with only a token infusion of American aboriginal DNA, (that is, both my parents have an American “Indian” a couple generations earlier).
-I would have sounded pretentious to name my own child Natasha or Ivan, and the only suggestion I made to my wife for such a deviation (Samara) was effectively protested.
+I always liked the lyrical sounds of many “foreign” given names, especially those from Italian, French, and Spanish, but also a few in the slavic languages.
+However, I am of predominantly Anglo-German ancestry with only a token infusion of American aboriginal DNA — (that is, both my parents insisted that there was an indigenous pre-American ancestor somewhere each one’s past).
+Even though Russian is one of the languages that I have studied at length, I would have sounded pretentious to name my own child Natasha or Ivan, and the only suggestion I made to my wife for such a deviation, Samara, (the winged portion of a maple seed), was effectively protested.
 (My grandfather Miller had the middle name Ivan, with no Russian roots, but this wasn’t enough to bring the name forward into my children’s generation.)

 By the 1990s I had begun to notice a freakish trend in the names of whitish children.
 My daughters had friends from school with normal-sounding names, but when we were addressing birthday invitations, for instance, we had to learn new spellings for Rebecca and Rachel.
 Girls’ names began sporting a perky ‘i’ at the end (thanks to a misspelling of Barbie dolls?), or at least the diminutive of many a girl’s name did.
 So we had to learn which girl was Kathy and which was Cathi, which was Cindy and which was Syndi.

 From that point on, there were no rules for spelling children’s names.
-And, from that point on, there has been no hesitation to simply contrive a name from two or three syllables that join to form a pleasing sound, (pleasing in the language of whitish Americans, which is, of course, a bludgeoned, uncultured variant of English).
+And, from that point on, there has been no hesitation to simply contrive a name from two or three syllables that can be joined to form a pleasing sound, (pleasing in one or another variant of the language spoken whitish Americans, which is, of course, a bludgeoned remnant of English).

 The ethnic disconnect

-As an ordinary native American, (meaning a person born in and therefore native to North America, nothing more), I resist using any term describing skin color — red, yellow, black, white.
+As an ordinary native American, (meaning simply a person born in and therefore native to North or South America), I resist using any term describing skin color — red, yellow, black, white.
 If no one is offended by being called white or black, neither of which even approximates the wearer’s skin color, then why is anyone offended at being called yellow or red?
 Or the reverse: If someone is offended at being called red or yellow to denote race, then why aren’t others offended to be called black or white?

-Identity with those other groups is not really an option for suburban and rural homogenized light-skinned Americans.
-There is probably a blond boy out there with indistinct northern European blood sporting the name Shaquille, but that doesn’t make him brown or big (or athletic).
-So, young whitish mothers are confronting tradition themselves — gnawing at the leather straps, as it were.
-Some of the results of this liberation are pleasing and, one may allow, deserving to become solid traditional names.
-(Why would we expect tradition to grow where tradition was trampled?
-Because it does.)
 Many of the results are silly, meaningless, and likely to be a lifelong annoyance to the one who bears the name, not to mention an annoyance to kindergarten teachers.
 (Does a boy named Colt become a man named Stallion?)
-Many more are puzzling and can be explained partly by rebellion or by an attempt to be creative, but chiefly by ignorance on the part of the parent — (one no longer dares assume that there are two parents involved in every naming) — ignorance, because the only other explanation is malice, and I am not willing to ascribe that motive to any young mother selecting Chaz or Taz for a baby’s, and ultimately a woman’s or man’s, name.
+Many more are puzzling and can be explained partly by rebellion or by an attempt to be creative, but chiefly by ignorance on the part of the parent — (one no longer dares assume that there are two parents involved in every naming) — ignorance, because the only other explanation is malice, and I am not willing to ascribe that motive to any young mother selecting Chaz or Taz for a baby’s — and ultimately a woman’s or man’s — name.

 What is missing, when a newborn’s name is contrived, is a history or meaning to the name.
 A girl named for a flower, Rose, for instance, will always be associated with that blossom.
 A boy named after a person of daring or victory will, at least among those who have the historical perspective, always recall that shining figure.
 Most names that have long been in circulation can be traced to a word root in some language or can be traced to an historic or biblical figure: Bruce, the strong defender of the king.